vishesh13/Recipe-App/README.md

 # Recipe-App
-A React application to search for a food recipe.
+A Application to search for a food recipe implemented using react and react-hooks.